| Conference on Policies and Measures

 the policy-makers and relevant parties concerned in the policies and

 measures of greenhouse gas emission reduction.
+The keynote address

 was delivered by Dr. R. Watson, a Chair-Elect of Intergovernmental